 She likes this chic top which is great for layering or wearing on its own.

 You might have noticed the classic checkerboard print popping up across your social media feeds lately.
-According to global shopping platform Lyst, searches for checkered items have increased more than 318 percent compared to this time last year, and searches for Vans, specifically, have increased 282 percent.
 While you can't go wrong with the original black and white patterned sneakers, there are also plenty of colorful options for those who want to make more of a statement.

 It's time to channel your inner Cher Horowitz from "Clueless" because sweater vests are also back.
-This modern take on the trend is made from a soft wool and polyester blend.
+This modern take on the trend is made from a soft acrylic and wool blend.

 This vest is the perfect staple item to help you transition through the seasons.
 It can be worn over a long or short-sleeve shirt and will look great when paired with jeans or a skirt.